AndrePortfolio/born2beroot/README.md

 This project is a system administration exercise that introduces virtualization and server setup using tools like VirtualBox or UTM.
 It requires creating a virtual machine, configuring essential server settings, and ensuring security through strict rules. 🖥️🔒

 ## Project Details
-- **Version**: 3.2
-- **Skills Gained**: Virtualization, server configuration, password policy setup, service management, and scripting. 🛠️
+**Skills Gained**: Virtualization, server configuration, password policy setup, service management, and scripting. 🛠️

 ## Description
 Born2beRoot is an in-depth exercise that teaches virtualization by guiding you to build a server environment from scratch.
 You’ll work with either Debian or Rocky Linux to: